Fourth inauguration of Vladimir Putin: Pre-inaugural events

-Presentation of the certificate of the President of Russia
+Presentation of the certificate of the president of Russia

-On 3 April 2018, the Chairwoman of the Central Election Commission Ella Pamfilova handed Vladimir Putin the certificate of the President of Russia for the next term.
+On 3 April 2018, the Chairwoman of the Central Election Commission Ella Pamfilova handed Vladimir Putin the certificate of the president of Russia for the next term.
 Presenting the certificate in early April, Ella Pamfilova violated the tradition by which the certificate was always handed when the President took office (not earlier than 6 May).

 In addition, Pamfilova also congratulated Putin on a confident victory.
 The President-elect responded by thanking her and her colleagues who worked during the election campaign.
 He noted that it was a great national work, very important for the country, it was carried out at the highest technical and organizational level.
 And these elections were the most transparent and clean in the history of the country.

 Inaugural events

 Ceremony

 The ceremony began at a quarter to 12 Moscow time, when in St Andrew's hall was made a Russian Flag and the Presidential Standard.
 Following them, the chain of office and a special copy of the Russian Constitution were introduced.

-After the introduction of the Flag and Symbols of the President, the Chairwoman of the Federation Council Valentina Matvienko, Chairman of the state Duma Vyacheslav Volodin and Chairman of the constitutional Court Valery Zorkin were invited to the stage.
+After the introduction of the Flag and Symbols of the President, the Chairwoman of the Federation Council Valentina Matvienko, Chairman of the State Duma Vyacheslav Volodin and President of the Constitutional Court Valery Zorkin were invited to the stage.

 At that time, Vladimir Putin left his office in the Kremlin Senate and went to the Grand Kremlin Palace.
 When moving, the Cortege automobile was first used.

 At noon Vladimir Putin arrived at The Grand Kremlin Palace, where he went through the Alexander and St. George Halls and climbed the stage in the St. Andrew's Hall.

-After Vladimir Putin took the stage, Chairman of the Constitutional Court Valery Zorkin urged Putin to take the oath.
+After Vladimir Putin took the stage, President of the Constitutional Court Valery Zorkin urged Putin to take the oath.
 According to Article 82 of the Russian Constitution, Vladimir Putin took the oath to the people of Russia in the presence of Federation Council members, members of the State Duma and judges of the Russian Constitutional Court.
 Vladimir Putin took the oath of office, traditionally with his right hand on the Constitution.
 After Putin took the oath, Zorkin said that Vladimir Putin had officially taken office as President of Russia.
 After the swearing-in, orchestra performed Anthem of Russia, the presidential standard rose above the Senate Palace and Putin received the traditional 30-gun salute in his honor.